Cartridges

 In the late 1970s, rare earth magnets were perfected.
 Samarium-cobalt magnet could finally be made tiny (and light) enough to match moving iron cartridges' moving mass.
 Neodymium magnets appeared in the 1980s.
 These super strong magnets negated the moving mass advantage of the MI configuration.
 Once rare earth magnets found their way into mass produced MM cartridges, MM and MI cartridges became similar in performance and sonic signature.

 MI configuration has other potential advantages, but they remain largely untapped.
 Most of the research and development investment goes to improving the moving coil cartridges.
-Moving Iron configuration has its champions (Grado, Soundsmith, Nagaoka), but they haven't created a truly original new generator design in decades.
+Moving Iron cartridges have their champions (Grado, Soundsmith, Nagaoka), but they haven't created a truly original new generator design in decades.

 — Is the cartridge with the lowest moving mass always better?